 How to get to Pasonanca Park:

-Take a jeep with Pasonanca signboard.
-It takes 20 minutes from the cityproper, fare is Php 10.
+Take a jeep with Pasonanca signboard and get off at the Boy Scout Ground.
+It takes about 20 minutes from the city proper, fare is roughly PHP 10.

-11. Climaco Freedom Park in Sitio Abong-Abong – has a majestic panoramic view of Zamboanga city.
+Climaco Park in Sitio Abong-Abong has a majestic panoramic view of Zamboanga city.
 Abong-abong houses Mt.
 Pulong Bato, the city’s largest mountain.
 Freedom Park on the other hand is a burial site of the slain Mayor Cesar Climaco.

 How to get to Mt.Pulong Bato in Sitio Abong-Abong :